 Management

+The remainder of this section of the Business Plan describe the Glassnotes LLC management approach, including corporate governance, project, risk and financial management.
 While most new software startups are led by recent college graduates with little to no business experience, Glassnotes is being developed by an IT project management and strategy consultant with more than 30 years of experience, including startups, small businesses, Fortune 100, and US and foreign governments.
 Doug Marder successfully led large-scale development projects on three continents, and dozens of small team projects using Lean | Agile methods.
 Mr. Marder is a Scrum Alliance Certified Scrum Master (CSM), Scaled Agile Framework (SAFe) Agilist (SA), and Capability Maturity Model Integration (CMMI) Associate.
 He was previously certified as a Project Management Institute Program Management Professional (PMP) and Lean Six Sigma Green Belt (IT Management).
 As a business analyst, Mr. Marder’s work recent work for the U.S. Postal Service has been cited in The Washington Post and Wall Street Journal.
 Mr. Marder’s design of the USPS Mobile Point of Sale (mPOS) application for iOS went from requirements to release in 6 months, increasing revenue and reducing wait times at every Post Office the system has been deployed.
 Mr. Marder spent 14 years as a technical manager, enterprise architect and IT strategist for Booz Allen Hamilton, and, most recently, 2.5 years as a business analyst for Agilex Technologies, one of the fastest growing small companies in Virginia.
 Prior to his work at Booz Allen, Mr. Marder spent 14 years as a software developer, analyst and team lead at Battelle, the Washington Consulting Group, and Andersen Consulting (now Accenture).

 All Glassnotes LLC development projects employ Lean | Agile, SAFe, and CMMI Level 3 methods and best-practices, including: small, self-organizing project teams; incremental and iterative development; Agile user stories; daily scrums; Lean Kanban and Kaizen techniques; test- and behavior-driven development; and peer programming.
 Development tools include the latest versions of Android Studio and Microsoft Visual Studio.